 Sind – Niruri

 Morphology of Phyllanthus niruri:

 Bhui Amla is a weed that grows around 2 feet tall and has small leaves.
 These leaves are alternate and arranged in 2 rows.
-They are membranous and unusually thin with a glacous under its surface.
 They are elliptical in shape and have a narrow base with 2 stipules.
-The flowers of the plant are small monoecious and are found in pairs.
+The flowers of the plant are small and monoecious and are found in pairs.
 It bears herbaceous branches and the light green bark is smooth to touch.
-The plant has pale green colored flowers that are often flushed with red color tone.
+The plant has pale green colored flowers that are often flushed with red color.
 The bark is smooth and light green.
 The fruits are tiny, smooth capsules containing seeds.
 The plant is found all over Coastal India in the temperate climate.